Please note that our only menu offering is composed of nine seasonal sharing plates served in three courses of three, priced at €45 per person.

 First opened in October 1993, Paradiso has long attracted international acclaim for the innovative and groundbreaking vegetable cuisine of Denis Cotter, founder and executive chef.
 With its emphasis on rich, complex flavours and a focus on seasonal ingredients, the Paradiso kitchen delivers an exciting and pleasurable dining experience while putting vegetables front and centre.
-This unique food is matched by a carefully curated list of wines, all open and available in four measures.
+This unique food is matched by a carefully curated list of wines, predominantly natural, with every wine available in four measures.

-Now something of an iconic institution in the Cork dining scene and the wider Irish food culture, Paradiso is operated by co-owners Denis Cotter and Ger O’Toole.
+Now something of an iconic institution in the Cork dining scene and the wider Irish food culture, Paradiso is operated by owner Denis Cotter, dining room manager and sommelier Dave O’Mahony, and head chef Meadhbh Halton.
 It continues to evolve and develop, working with local farmers and cheesemakers to allow a strong supply of local produce to influence the seasonal menus.
-In particular, the kitchen works closely with Ultan Walsh of Gort-Na-Nain Farm near Nohoval, south of the city.
+In particular, the kitchen works closely with Ultan Walsh and Lucy Stewart of Gort-Na-Nain Farm near Nohoval, south of the city.

 Four acclaimed cookbooks by Denis Cotter are available from the Paradiso online shop and in the restaurant.
 Denis also has extensive experience in teaching, writing and food consultancy.